Maqbool Hussain

-Sepoy Maqbool Hussain Khan (1940 — 28 August 2018) was a Pakistani soldier who was well known for his capture and imprisonment for four decades in Indian military jails when he was wounded during the Indo-Pakistani War of 1965 and subsequently taken unofficially as a prisoner by Indian troops.
-Due to the torture inflicted upon him, he was declared mentally unstable.
+Sepoy Maqbool Hussain Khan (1940 — 28 August 2018) was a Pakistani soldier who was well known for his capture and imprisonment for four decades (40 years) in Indian military jails when he was wounded during the Indo-Pakistani War of 1965 and subsequently taken unofficially as a prisoner by Indian troops.
+Due to the torture inflicted upon him, including the removal of his nails, he was declared mentally unstable.

 Capture in 1965 and subsequent torture

-Following Hussain's capture during the war, the Indians did not register his legal status as a prisoner of war (POW), stripping him of certain rights that he would otherwise be entitled to by international law.
+Following Hussain's capture during the war, the Indians did not register his legal status as a prisoner of war (POW) under the international law of war, stripping him of certain rights that he would otherwise be entitled to by international law.
 While in the custody of Indian forces, Hussain was notoriously subjected to severe torture by interrogators and remained defiant when he was demanded to give up any information he knew to jeopardize Pakistan's security.
 He was regularly harassed by his captors and put under pressure to insult his nation with various phrases such as "Pākistān Murdābād" (पाकिस्तान मुर्दाबाद – lit: "Death to Pakistan"), to which he was known to actively respond with "Pākistān Zindābād" (پاکستان زِنده باد – lit: "Long Live Pakistan").

-His persistent refusal to oblige with his Indian captors angered them, and they proceeded to cut out Hussain's tongue and rip his fingernails off.
+His persistent refusal to oblige his Indian captors angered them, and they proceeded to cut out Hussain's tongue and rip out his fingernails.
 Over the next 40 years, Hussain remained in an Indian prison, where he would regularly write "Long Live Pakistan" on the walls of his cell with his blood.